 So, with so much attention given to Colon, Snooty Semicolon crosses her arms and stamps away.
 Not to worry, though.
 She finds plenty of intellectual stimulation elsewhere.

 Do You Use Lady Semicolon In Your Writing?

-"Both the world of fashion and the Court of Chancery are things of precedent and usage; oversleeping Rip Van Winkles, who have played at strange games through a deal of thundery weather; sleeping beauties, whom the Knight will wake one day, when all the stopped spits in the kitchen shall begin to turn prodigiously!" --Bleak House
+"Both the world of fashion and the Court of Chancery are things of precedent and usage; oversleeping Rip Van Winkles, who have played at strange games through a deal of thundery weather; sleeping beauties, whom the Knight will wake one day, when all the stopped spits in the kitchen shall begin to turn prodigiously!"— --Charles Dickens in Bleak House

 Snooty Semicolon and Conjunctive Adverbs